msudol/node-datatables/README.md

 ## Web server

 Web server running on Express.
+For persistence consider using PM2 or another node daemon or process monitor.

 ## Concepts & Design